PureLin/RavennaRecorder/ReadME.md

     1. Install git by `sudo apt install git`
     2. Get the code from git repo: `git clone https://github.com/PureLin/RavennaRecorder.git`
     3. Switch to the directory: `cd RavennaRecorder` and make the script executable: `sudo chmod +x install.sh`
-    4. Run the installation script: `sudo -E ./install.sh`
+    4. Run the installation script: `sudo -E ./install.sh` (if you want to use a SoundPuzzle logo version UI, add "soundpuzzle" to the params: `sudo -E ./install.sh "soundpuzzle"` )
     5. After install finished, you can check the status by `sudo systemctl status RavennaRecorder`

 ### Check the installation
-If everything works fine, you should open the browser and type `http://<device_ip>:3031` to access the web interface.
+If everything works fine, you should open the browser and type `http://<device_ip>` to access the web interface.

 If you don't see the web interface, you can check the status by `sudo systemctl status RavennaRecorder`, and see the log file `Recorder.log` in your home dir.